 How You Can Reduce the Risk of SUID/SIDS

 You can lower your baby's risk of SIDS and other sleep-related causes of infant death by taking the following steps.
+Make sure that others caring for the infant (child care providers, relatives, friends, and babysitters) also follow these recommendations.

 - Place your infant completely on his or her back to sleep at night and for naps.